Building Branded Payment Services: Beyond Third-Party Logos

 Brand Confusion Costs

 When customers can't easily identify who they're paying, support costs increase dramatically.
-Payment-related support tickets typically cost £15-25 per resolution.
-Platforms using third-party payment branding report 40% more payment-related support requests.
+Payment-related support tickets typically cost per resolution.
+Platforms using third-party payment branding report increased payment-related support requests.

 Commercial Control Limitations